lammps/lammps/doc/src/Errors_messages.rst

    particles.

-*Incorrect # of floating-point values in Bodies section of data file* See doc page for body style.
+*Incorrect # of floating-point values in Bodies section of data file* See page for body style.

-*Incorrect # of integer values in Bodies section of data file* See doc page for body style.
+*Incorrect # of integer values in Bodies section of data file* See page for body style.

 *Incorrect %s format in data file*
    A section of the data file being read by fix property/atom does